leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 I founded Hypatia Software Organization some years ago (put date, just year is ok) to help solve the problems that people at the intersection of poverty and transmisogyny face.
-In retrospect, leaderlessness (can be anarchy still if ur fine using that word now) was a natural conclusion of our experiments with mutual aid and consensus.
+In retrospect, anarchy was a natural conclusion of our experiments with mutual aid and consensus.
 While I think Hypatia is a good example of mutual aid in action, I think that given what we know now and what we learned from (and continue to learn from) that experience, there is potential for so much more.